 What spirits should I have with cheddar?

-Cheddar truly is one of versatile cheeses out there and we can’t wait to see what varieties Wisconsin’s Master Cheesemakers come up with next.
+Cheddar is truly one of the most versatile cheeses out there, and we can’t wait to see what varieties Wisconsin’s Master Cheesemakers come up with next.

 Craving something else?
 Choose from our selection of over 300 recipes featuring Wisconsin Cheese.
-Don’t forget to share your creative cheesy creations with us on Facebook and Instagram.
+Don’t forget to share your creative delights with us on Facebook and Instagram.

 What goes well with cheddar cheese?

 Cheddar is a wonderfully agreeable cheese that gets along with nearly any pairing.
 For wine, you can’t go wrong with a red like pinot noir or white riesling.
-If you’re more of a beer person you can turn to a hoppy IPA, make sure the hoppiness of the IPA matches the cheese.
-An aged cheddar will need to be paired with something like a double IPA to balance the flavors.
-For side-snacks, we’d recommend honey or fig jam for a touch of sweetness and crackers for some crunch.
+If you’re more of a beer person, you can turn to a hoppy IPA but make sure the hoppiness of the IPA matches the cheese.
+For example, an aged cheddar will need to be paired with something like a double IPA to balance the flavors.
+For side-snacks, we’d recommend honey or fig jam for a touch of sweetness on crackers for some crunch.

 How is cheddar made?